 I raced home and started looking online; on Twitter, the BBC and Facebook.
 And there she was, Jodie Whittaker wearing the bow tie I had made!
 Shortly after the initial photos were released the trailer dropped.
 I kept trying to pause on all the shots where I could see the bow tie!
 I just couldn’t believe that the thirteenth Doctor Who was actually wearing one of my handmade creations.

 I can’t claim to have been an avid Doctor Who fan but I’ve enjoyed the show over the years and I particularly remember loving the episodes of the late 80’s with Sylvester McCoy.
 I also enjoyed the Matt Smith episodes.
-Matt was wearing the bow tie in his incarnation as Doctor Who a good few years before I started Blue Eyes Bow Ties but his quote, “bow ties are cool”, is something that I’ve referred to many times.
-I’m certainly going to be following Jodie Whittaker as Doctor Who VERY closely from now on!
+Matt was wearing a bow tie in his incarnation as Doctor Who a good few years before I started Blue Eyes Bow Ties but his quote, “bow ties are cool”, is something that I’ve referred to many times.

-During interviews that I’ve done recently everyone’s asked me what I think about women wearing bow ties which, if I’m honest, I think is a bit of a non-sensical question!
+During interviews that I’ve done, everyone’s asked me what I think about women wearing bow ties which, if I’m honest, I think is a bit of a non-sensical question!
 I mean, why wouldn’t women be able to wear bow ties?
 But I do understand that they are traditionally seen as male accessories.
-In recent years this view has definitely been changing and more and more women that I know of are buying bow ties to wear themselves and I think it looks great.
+In recent years this view has definitely been changing and more and more women are buying bow ties to wear themselves, and I think it looks great.
 Jodie Whittaker, in her role as Doctor Who, is really championing this shift in fashion and I think it’s brilliant.

 I chose the fabric for the Doctor Who bow tie initially because I liked it, that’s how I tend to manage buying fabrics for my business.
 But I also chose it because black and gold is an extremely popular combination for bow ties and I have many customers who pick designs based around these colours.
 Anything with a metallic element is also popular as it adds a different dimension (if you’ll pardon the pun!) to the bow tie, particularly under sparkling lights.